e271828e/Flight.jl/docs/notes/design/framework_spec.md

 Same-component sequential composition happens *across* rounds, each later event re-decided against the post-transition sweep rather than fired on a stale premise.
-Newly-enabled guards fire within the *same* boundary: the sweep → guards → handlers phase iterates to quiescence, with each event firing at most once per boundary and each component firing at most once per round (settled in [§8.6](#86-event-iteration-at-boundaries-to-quiescence-once-per-event)).
+Newly-enabled guards fire within the *same* boundary: the sweep → guards → handlers phase iterates to quiescence, with each event firing under [§8.6](#86-event-iteration-at-boundaries-to-quiescence-budgeted)'s firing budget and each component firing at most once per round (settled in [§8.6](#86-event-iteration-at-boundaries-to-quiescence-budgeted)).

 **Departure from the orthodox formalism, stated openly.** The textbook form is
 $\dot{x} = f(x, u)$, $y = g(x, u)$; this design's `f` receives the orthodox arguments